manhhoang/Programming-Is-Awesome/README.md

 - [Unreal Engine](https://www.unrealengine.com) - Unreal Engine 4 is a suite of integrated tools for game developers to design and build games, simulations, and visualizations.
 - [Stingray](http://www.autodesk.com/products/stingray/overview) - Autodesk® Stingray is a modern game engine built on a powerful, data-driven core architecture that can produce visually stunning games.
 - [Lumberyard](https://aws.amazon.com/lumberyard/) - Amazon Lumberyard is a free, cross-platform, 3D game engine for you to create the highest-quality games, connect your games to the vast compute and storage.

 ***********

-## AI Tools
-- [IBM Data Science Experience](http://datascience.ibm.com/) - IBM Data Science Experience is an interactive, collaborative, cloud-based environment where data scientists can use multiple tools.
-- [IBM Watson](http://www.ibm.com/watson/) - IBM Watson is a technology platform that uses natural language processing and machine learning to reveal insights from large amounts of unstructured data.
-- [OpenCV](http://opencv.org/) - OpenCV (Open Source Computer Vision) is a library of programming functions mainly aimed at real-time computer vision.

-***********